How to Put String in a Weed Eater

-For the places lawn mowers can’t reach, weed eaters save the day.
-Also known as string trimmers, weed trimmers, or weed whackers, they spin string at high speeds to cut grass and weeds.
-But what happens when the string is worn out?
-To get it working correctly again, you’ll need to know how to put string in a weed eater.
+A weed eater, also known as string trimmers, weed trimmers, or weed whackers, spins a nylon string at high speeds to cut grass and weeds.
+When the line wears down, you’ll need to reload it.
+We’ll explain how to put string in a weed eater in 10 easy steps.

 10 steps to restring weed eaters